samyuktsriram/DataStructures/Project/README.md

 1. How to run this
-    Just run the hash_table.c file.
+    Just run the hash_table.c file. main() calls all the relevant testing functions.
 I ran into some strange errors with some functions on testing the code, but it runs perfectly on https://www.onlinegdb.com/ .
 If there is any trouble, please just run it there.
     You should see some output from the testing function that roughly tells you what is going on.

 2. Implementation details